-If it's a PC, there is an Open Source application called NVDA.
+- If you use a PC, there is an Open Source application called NVDA.

-If you are accessing a PDF document then Adobe Reader has a Read Aloud option.
+- If you are accessing a PDF document then Adobe Reader has a Read Aloud option in the View menu.
 Adobe Reader has many other Accessibility features for text to review.

 To change content in browser window and to increase font size: